Aiven-Labs/nextjs-netlify/netlify-tutorial.md

-# Deploy a Netlify app built on Aiven
+# Use Netlify to deploy your Next.js, PostgreSQL® and Redis®* app

 This tutorial guides you through deploying a [Netlify](https://www.netlify.com/) web application with an [Aiven for PostgreSQL®](https://aiven.io/postgresql) and [Aiven for Redis®](https://aiven.io/redis) backend.